An Explicit Example Of Optimal Portfolio-Consumption Choices With Habit Formation And Partial Observations: Introduction

-The contributions of the present work are two-fold. $\mathit{1)}$.
-From the modeling perspective, we are considering the habits forming investor in incomplete It\^{o} processes financial markets, together with additional partial observations constraint.
-We are facing the case that the individual investor develops his own consumption habits during the whole investment period and meanwhile has only access to the public stock price information.
-In other words, he can not observe the mean rate of return process $\mu_{t}$ and the corresponding Brownian motion $W_{t}$ which appears in the stock price dynamics.
-In our model, we will assume $\mu_{t}$ follows the mean reverting Ornstein Uhlenbeck process driven by another Brownian motion $B_{t}$ which is not perfectly correlated with $W_{t}$.
-Subject to the loss of information and filtration shrinkage, this stochastic control problem can not be covered by the main theorems in \textit{Yu} \cite{Xiang2}, which motivates the separate work of this paper. $\mathit{2)}$.
-On the other hand, at the mathematical level, we solve the relatively complicated nonlinear HJB equation fully explicitly.
-As a consequence, we furthermore derive the $\mathcal{F}_{t}^{S}$-adapted optimal investment and consumption polices in feedback form via rigorous verification arguments.
-Our analytical approach allows us to avoid proving the Dynamic Programming Principle and the measurable selection arguments associated with it. \\
+The contributions of the present work are two-fold.
+First, from the modeling perspective, we are considering some realistic information constraints to the investor.
+To be more precise, we are facing the case that the investor develops his consumption habits and meanwhile has only access to the public stock price information $\mathcal{F}_t^S=\sigma\{S_u:0\leq u\leq t\}$.
+Second, on the mathematical level, we reveal that this path-dependent stochastic control problem under the partial observation filtration $\mathcal{F}_t^S$ is actually easier than the case under full information.
+Indeed, it is well known that in incomplete markets with full observations, the work on the structure of the optimal strategies with habit formation is not promising.
+By restricting to the smaller filtration $\mathcal{F}_t^S$, however, the problem is very simple.
+We are able to solve the corresponding HJB equation fully explicitly.
+As a consequence, we can derive the $\mathcal{F}_t^S$-adapted optimal investment and consumption policies in feedback forms via rigorous verification arguments.
+Our analytical approach also allows us to avoid proving the Dynamic Programming Principle.